PoeBlu/lono/docs/_docs/configsets/project-vs-blueprint-configsets.md

 nav_order: 22
 ---

 There are 2 different types of Lono configsets: Project and Blueprint configsets.
-Configsets can either be a part of the entire lono project or a part of a blueprint.
-What uses the configset that determines the configset type.
+Project configsets associated with the project and can be added to any bluerint.
+Blueprint configsets are packaged with the blueprint itself.

 1. [Project Configset]({% link _docs/configsets/project.md %})
 2. [Blueprint Configset]({% link _docs/configsets/blueprint.md %})